 Jennings Fuzz

 Tom Jennings formed Jennings Electronic Developments (later Industries) after parting ways with JMI.
-Joined by Dick Denney, his new company offered a range of fuzz boxes, including the Jennings Fuzz, Jennings Growler & Jennings Scrambler.
+Joined by Dick Denney, his new company offered a range of distinctive fuzz boxes.

 John Hornby Skewes Shatterbox